Check out our YouTube channel to see our independent and sponsor-free video reviews.

 However, my research for that post led me to conclude that today’s wide wheels and tires have made the rule of 105 an anachronism.
 Airflow reattachment happens at rim-to-tire width ratios less than 105% on wide wheels, and the penalty for having the tire wider than the rim is far less than it was on the narrow rims and skinny tires used to establish that “rule” some 20 years ago.

-Fortunately, many tubeless disc wheels introduced in the last couple of years have outside rim widths that are wider than the measured width of 28mm tires installed on them.
+Fortunately, many tubeless disc wheels introduced in the last few years have outside rim widths wider than the measured width of 28mm tires installed on them.
 There is also enough clearance on most modern road disc bikes for these wider tires.

 If you ride closer to 20mph/32kph or on rough, worn, or chip-seal surface roads, wider tires inflated to lower pressures will probably gain you more watts by reducing the vibration loss portion of your rolling resistance more than the aero penalties you incur from a tire that exceeds the width of your rim.